nullstone-io/docker-laravel/README.md

 - The resulting image is small (~37mb).
 - Preconfigured to attach [nginx](https://www.nginx.com/) sidecar container.
 See below.

+## Local Development

+When developing locally, it's common to add/update/remove packages to your application.
+With the `INSTALL_PACKAGES_ON_BOOT=true` env var set, restart your docker container to update packages.
+They will be installed upon boot of the docker container.

 ## Nginx sidecar

 This image is configured to easily connect a sidecar container running nginx.